williamjcm/wxMASPersistentManager/README.md

 2. Install the required dependencies (`g++`, `make`, wxWidgets 3.0 or higher):
     1. On MSYS2: `pacman -Syu mingw-w64-<arch>-toolchain mingw-w64-<arch>-wxWidgets` (replace `<arch>` with either `i686` or `x86_64`, depending on which architecture (32- or 64-bit, respectively) you want to build for).
     2. On Linux: `sudo apt install g++ make libwxgtk3.0-dev` (for Debian- and/or apt-based distros) or `pacman -Syu base-devel wxgtk` (for Arch Linux).
 Users of other distros will have to find which packages they need to install.
     3. On macOS: find a way to install `g++`, `make` and wxWidgets 3.0.
-According to aldoram5 from the MAS dev team, to get wxWidgets, you need to install [Homebrew](https://brew.sh/), then run `brew install wxmac`.
+According to aldoram5 from the MAS dev team, one easy way to get wxWidgets, is installing [Homebrew](https://brew.sh/) (if you don't already have it) and then run `brew install wxmac`.
 3. Navigate to the directory where the source is located, then run `make`.

 ### Notes: